Writing data to Yandex Object Storage

 Where:

-<binding>: Object Storage data binding name.<query>: Query source data query.
+<binding>: Object Storage data binding name.<statement>: Statement defining the data.<query>: Query source data query.

 Example

-Query example for writing data to Object Storage via a binding:
+Query example for writing data to Object Storage using a data binding:

 INSERT INTO `test`